peterdell/mad-pascal-en-mkdocs/docs/usage.md

 The `-diag` option activates the generation of an additional `*.txt` file with information about all used variables, procedures, and functions.

 The default output file name is `<inputfile>.a65`.
 It must be assembled using **Mad-Assembler**.
-The assembler include path must contain the **Mad-Pascal** assembler base folder using, for example:
+The assembler include path must contain the **Mad-Pascal** assembler base folder, using, for example:

     mads example.a65 -x -i:<MadPascalPath>\base

 Using the `-x` option to **Exclude unreferenced procedures** is mandatory.
-It ensures that only the used parts of the libraries are compiled and the resulting **MOS 6502** object code has the minimum size.
+It ensures that only the used parts of the libraries are compiled, and the resulting **MOS 6502** object code has the minimum size.

 ## Exit Codes

-    0 = No errors occurred, the output files were created correctly 2 = Errors occurred, and compiling was aborted
+    0 = No errors occurred, the output files were created correctly 2 = Errors occurred, and compilation was aborted
-    3 = Wrong parameters were specified, and compiling was not started
+    3 = Wrong parameters were specified, and compilation was not started

 Warning messages issued by **Mad-Pascal** do not affect the exit code.